Dallas Construction Accident Attorneys

 Crane accidents are devastating because of their weight, size, and location.
 Because cranes are typically used in densely populated areas, the collapse of one can be catastrophic for those near it.
 A crane collapse causes thousands of pounds of steel to crash into buildings and onto busy streets.
 Crane collapses often involve serious injuries or fatalities, and they are nearly always preventable with the proper safety procedures.

 According to the Bureau of Labor Statistics (BLS), the United States has an average of 44 crane-related deaths each year.
 Crane accidents typically happen at construction sites or in the manufacturing industry.
-These industries combine to account for 64 percent of all crane accidents.
+These industries combine to account for 64% of all crane accidents.

 Common Dallas crane accident causes include the following: